Welcome to your Kappa Lambda Chapter website!

 Kappa Lambda bylaws

-The Kappa Lambda bylaws for 2011--2013 are at the location indicated below.
+The Kappa Lambda bylaws for 2013--2015 are at the location indicated below.
 Every two years the International bylaws and chapter bylaws are revised.
 After being accepted by the chapter board, the chapter bylaws are sent to the membership.
-Please see the information and review the bylaws.
+Please review the bylaws.
 Select Library in the green toolbar, then scroll down and select bylaws.
-You will then see the pdf of the chapter bylaws.
+You will then see the word document of the bylaws.

 Log in to see this information

 Nov 1, 1:00 AM - 11:59 PM (ET)